Rohatyn: History

 In 1415, under Polish rule, it was granted Magdeburg rights, and subsequently developed into an important trading and manufacturing town.
 In 1520, the region was attacked by Crimean Tatars, Roxelana, a native of Rohatyn, was captured and sold to the Ottoman court, where she became Suleiman the Magnificent's concubine, and later legal wife and haseki sultan.
 In the 16th century a renowned school of icon painting arose in Rohatyn, and in the 1580s an Orthodox brotherhood was founded obtaining the stauropegion (a monastery exempt from the control of the local bishop) status.
 After the First Partition of Poland in 1772, Rohatyn was annexed by Austria, and became a county center.
 A Ukrainian gymnasium was established there in 1909, and a minor theological seminary in 1931.
 In 1910, half of the town population was Jewish.
 During the interwar period the town was under Polish rule.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by the Soviet Union until 1941, then by Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
 In 1939, it became part of Soviet Ukraine and was granted city status.
-During the war, 99 percent of the 3,000 strong Jewish population were murdered in The Holocaust.

 Today Rohatyn is an important highway junction; 26 percent of its inhabitants work in the transportation industry.

 Until 18 July 2020, Rohatyn was the administrative center of Rohatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Rohatyn Raion was merged into Ivano-Frankivsk Raion.

 The Books of Jacob, Nobel winner Olga Tokarczuk's magnum opus, begins in Rohatyn.